ebalakumar/terraform-infra-automation/readme.md

 The repository is divided into two main components:

 ### 1. **Team-Specific Infra**
-Located in the team-specific-infra directory, this component is tailored for individual teams to manage their specific infrastructure needs.
+Located in the team-specific-infra directory, this component is tailored for managing environment-specific infrastructure needs.
 Key features include:
-- **Stacks**: Environment-specific configurations for each team.
+- **Stacks**: Environment-specific configurations for each stack.
 - **Modules**: Reusable Terraform modules for common infrastructure components.
 - **Scripts**: Automation scripts for running Terraform commands.